Subodh2044/Final_Project/README.md

 Technologies:
-1. Initially we used Tableau to explore and analyze the airline passengar satisfaction survey dataset.
-Please click the link for dashboards. https://public.tableau.com/profile/subodh.byanjankar#!/vizhome/Air_Passenger/Story1?publish=ye
+1. We judiciously decided that we will explore and understand Airline Passenger Satisfaction Surevey dataset by analyzing and creating some dashboards in Tableau.
+Please click the link below to view dashboards. https://public.tableau.com/profile/subodh.byanjankar#!/vizhome/Air_Passenger/Story1?publish=ye